ku-sldg/copland/_posts/2021-09-04-Flexible-Mechanisms-Paper-Published.md

 categories: blog
 title: Flexible Mechanisms Paper Published
 ---
-“Flexible Mechanisms ” by Sarah Helble, Ian Kretz, Peter Loscocco, John Ramsdell, Paul Rowe, and Perry Alexander has been puplished in *ACM Transactions On Security and Privacy*, 24(4).
+“Flexible Mechanisms for Remote Attestation” by Sarah Helble, Ian Kretz, Peter Loscocco,
+John Ramsdell, Paul Rowe, and Perry Alexander has been puplished in *ACM Transactions On Security and Privacy*, 24(4).
 The paper defines a collection of common attestation shapes used in layered